Smallpox vaccine: Developments in production

-Vaccine produced by Copeman's method was the only type issued free to public vaccinators by the English Government Vaccine Establishment from 1899.
-At the same time the 1898 Vaccination Act banned arm-to-arm vaccination, thus preventing transmission of syphilis by this vaccine.
+Vaccine produced by Copeman's method was the only type issued free to public vaccinators by the British Government Vaccine Establishment from 1899.
+At the same time the Vaccination Act 1898 (61 & 62 Vict. c.
+49) banned arm-to-arm vaccination, thus preventing transmission of syphilis by this vaccine.
 However, private practitioners had to purchase vaccine from commercial producers.
-Although proper use of glycerine reduced bacterial contamination considerably the crude starting material, scraped from the skin of infected calves, was always heavily contaminated and no vaccine was totally free from bacteria.
+Although proper use of glycerine reduced bacterial contamination considerably, the crude starting material, scraped from the skin of infected calves, was always heavily contaminated and no vaccine was totally free from bacteria.
 A survey of vaccines in 1900 found wide variations in bacterial contamination.
 Vaccine issued by the Government Vaccine Establishment contained 5,000 bacteria per gram, while commercial vaccines contained up to 100,000 per gram.
-The level of bacterial contamination remained unregulated until the Therapeutic Substances Act, 1925 set an upper limit of 5,000 per gram, and rejected any batch of vaccine found to contain the causative organisms of erysipelas or wound infections.
-Unfortunately glycerolated vaccine soon lost its potency at ambient temperatures which restricted its use in tropical climates.
-However, it remained in use into the 1970s where a satisfactory cold chain was available.
+The level of bacterial contamination remained unregulated until the Therapeutic Substances Act 1925 (15 & 16 Geo.
+5. c.
+60) set an upper limit of 5,000 per gram, and rejected any batch of vaccine found to contain the causative organisms of erysipelas or wound infections.
+Unfortunately glycerolated vaccine lost its potency quickly at ambient temperatures which restricted its use in tropical climates.
+However, it remained in use into the 1970s when a satisfactory cold chain was available.
 Animals continued to be widely used by vaccine producers during the smallpox eradication campaign.
 A WHO survey of 59 producers, some of whom used more than one source of vaccine, found that 39 used calves, 12 used sheep and 6 used water buffalo, whilst only 3 made vaccine in cell culture and 3 in embryonated hens' eggs.
 English vaccine was occasionally made in sheep during World War I but from 1946 only sheep were used.